hurchalla/modular_arithmetic/README.md

 ## Design goals

-A flexible and rock solid library for modular arithmetic of up to 128 bit types, that exceeds the performance of any known solutions.
-Larger than 128 bit types are usable also but not optimized.
+A flexible and rock solid library for modular arithmetic of native types, achieving best known performance.
+Performance should be reasonably good but not optimal, for double the native bit width, e.g. for 128 bit types.
+Larger than 128 bit types are permissible; however a library like GMP is likely to provide much better performance at such sizes.

 ## Status